 Easy Corn Chowder Recipe

-If you are looking for a filling, satisfying, inexpensive meal for lunch, or perhaps a dinnertime starter, this easy corn chowder recipe is it!
-Made with frozen corn (so you can make this corn chowder all year round), potatoes, and a few assorted vegetables, this is a hearty soup that tastes great.
+If you are looking for a filling, satisfying, inexpensive meal for lunch, or perhaps a dinnertime starter, this homemade corn chowder recipe is it!
+Made with frozen corn (so you can make this corn chowder all year round), potatoes, and a few assorted vegetables, this is a hearty soup that tastes great and is sure to become one of your favorite recipes.

 Oh my, what I was missing!!

 ● Instead of buying chicken stock, make your own sodium-free chicken stock.
 You can also buy sodium-free chicken bouillon and make your chicken stock according to those directions.
 It isn’t quite the same, but it will do in a pinch and helps if you prefer vegetarian.
-I do suggest you make your own though – it is pretty easy.
-Or, if you prefer, make your own no sodium vegetable stock and use that instead.
+I do suggest you make your own though, as it is pretty easy.
+Or, if you prefer, make your own no sodium vegetable stock/ vegetable broth and use that instead.

 ● If you would like to learn how to make your own lard, simply click here.
 Hubby does a very nice job of that, too.
-My mother (who is a tough critic) was just telling him the other day she’d like more as his is so beautiful and tasty.
+My mother (who is a tough critic) was just telling him the other day she’d like more as this is one of her favorite soups.

 ● You may want to read about Hubby’s Waring Immersion Blender